Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 To help you fully grasp the intricacies of Quantum Nexus, here is a glossary of essential terms used throughout the game:

- * Activate: To use a card's ability or effect by paying its cost or meeting its trigger condition.
+ * Activate: To use a card's ability or effect.
+Activation often involves paying costs (like CP).
+For Active Abilities, it also typically requires the card to be in a ready state and may cause it to become exhausted.
- * Active Ability: An ability that requires a cost to activate and usually consumes the card's action for the turn.
+ * Active Ability: An ability identified in a card's rule box that a player must consciously choose to use, typically during their turn in the Command Phase.
+Activating it usually requires paying costs (like CP) and often requires exhausting the card (turning it sideways).
  * Asset: A card type that can be deployed into the loadout and grants effects from outside of the battlefield.
  * Attack Value: A numerical value representing the amount of damage a unit inflicts when attacking.
  * Battlefield: The central playing area where units are deployed and battles take place.
  * Close Range: An attack range allowing a unit to target its own quadrant, the quadrant directly opposing it in the next row forward, and the quadrant(s) immediately adjacent to its side(s) within its own row.
  * Command Phase: The phase in which players activate abilities and play Event cards.
  * Command Points (CP): A resource used to deploy units and activate abilities.
 Each card has a CP cost, and players have a limited amount of CP each turn.
- * Deactivate: To reset a card's abilities and effects, usually at the start of the Ready Phase.
+ * Deactivate: The action of returning an exhausted card to its ready (upright) state, typically performed during the Ready Phase.
+This allows the card to potentially perform actions requiring it to be ready later in the turn.
  * Deck: A player's collection of cards, from which they draw during their turn.
  * Defense Value: A numerical value representing the amount of damage a unit or asset can withstand before being destroyed.
  * Deployment Phase: The phase in which players alternately deploy units and terrain cards onto the battlefield.
  * Discard Pile: A pile where destroyed or used cards are placed.
  * Domain: A thematic category associated with mission cards and unit cards (Technology, Magic, Psionics, Divinity).
  * Event: A card type that provides a powerful one-time effect when played during the Command Phase.
+ * Exhaust: To turn a card sideways from its ready (upright) position.
+This is often required as part of the cost or process for a unit to declare an attack or for a card to use an Active Ability.
+An exhausted card cannot normally be exhausted again or perform other actions requiring it to be ready until it is deactivated.
  * Far Range: An attack range allowing a unit to target all quadrants located exactly two rows ahead of its current row.
 Units in a player's Front Row target all quadrants in the opponent's Back Row.
 Units in a player's Back Row target all quadrants in the opponent's Front Row.
  * Flank: The left and right quadrants of the battlefield.
  * Front Row: The row of quadrants closest to the opponent on the battlefield.